 Whether you are with the Royal Australian College of General Practice (RACGP) or the Australian College of Rural and Remote Medicine (ACRRM) or both, the final set of fellowship exams are broad and can be difficult.
 Dr Michael McLaughlin (Surgery AST, Ayr) shares his top tips for surviving fellowship exams.

 - Know what you’re studying for

-Look at your college’s curriculum, and read their assessment handbooks.
+Look at your college’s curriculum and read their assessment handbooks.
 Each exam is different and knowing the approach and method of the exam will help you plan your study.
 The exams most registrars seem to struggle with are the Applied Knowledge Test (AKT) with RACGP and Structured Assessment Using Multiple Patient Scenarios (StAMPS) with ACRRM.
-The ACRRM registrar committee has put together a hand book which is full of some great tips as well as the 8 week STaMPS prep course.
+The ACRRM has many resources including the Fellowship assessment handbook as well as the STaMPS preparation course.
 RACGP has a series of exam support online modules that may help you get your head around what to expect in the exams.